Beddomeia minima: Description

-In the Beddomeia minima, the pallial tentacle is absent, with a narrow ctenidium that extends to almost the entire length of the pallial cavity and 13 to 17 filaments on the right of the central.
-The hypobranchial glandranges from moderately developed to rather thick in some specimens and has a smooth surface.
-The rectumhas a slight prominent arch and has faecal pellets that are longitudinally oriented.
-The renal organ doesn’t extend into the pallial roof and the renal gland is circular and oriented with the long axis across its body.
+In Beddomeia minima, the pallial tentacle is absent, with a narrow ctenidium that extends to almost the entire length of the pallial cavity and 13 to 17 filaments on the right of the central.
+The hypobranchial gland ranges from moderately developed to rather thick in some specimens and has a smooth surface.
+The rectum has a slight prominent arch and has faecal pellets that are longitudinally oriented.
+The renal organ doesn't extend into the pallial roof and the renal gland is circular and oriented with the long axis across its body.
 The pericardium is found with a short branchial vessel at the posterior end of the ctenidium.

-The testis of the Beddomeia minima take up 1.3 – 1.5 whorls and the seminal vesicle lies beneath the first whorl of testis behind the stomach.
+The testis of Beddomeia minima take up 1.3 – 1.5 whorls and the seminal vesicle lies beneath the first whorl of testis behind the stomach.
 It is coiled over the stomach with some coils on the digestive gland.
 The prostate gland can be found on the 112 to 213 whorl in the pallial roof that can be broadly oval or compressed.
 The vas deferens ovens anteriorly and has few distinct undulations.
 The penis has a short distal end and simple, without a papilla.
 The medial section is close to parallel sided, short and broad.
 The penial duct is straight in the medial and basal sections with weak folds.

 The ovaries of Beddomeia minima are simple and occupies 0.5 to 0.8 whorls.
 The coiled oviduct has a simple U shape with an initial bend that is obliquely backwards, with some connective tissue and a soft glandular appearance.
 It extends to the bursa copulatrix and the distal portion is straight.
 The bursa complex is a medium size and does not extend to the posterior pallial wall.
 The seminal receptacle pyriform is located at the posterior to the ventral edge.
 The capsule gland is of intermediate thickness and the genital opening is small and anterior to the capsule gland.